-In the majority of cases, sand is made of mineral grains.
-You’ll find a post about the specific sand forming minerals here.
+Sand is usually composed of mineral grains.
+You’ll find a post about the sand-forming minerals here.
 Sand itself is not a mineral.
 It is a sediment just like clay, gravel and silt.
 Most common sand-forming mineral is quartz.
 There are two good reasons for that.

 Despite all of this, quartz is very rarely a sole component of sand.
-It is acompanied by very many mineral species.
-Some of them are there because they are simply very abundant in rocks.
-Other common sand constituents are almost never abundant as rock-formers but they are, just like quartz, very resistant and therefore their concentration in sand slowly rises as time goes by.
+It is accompanied by very many mineral species.
+First group of them are in sand because they are simply very abundant in rocks.
+Second group of sand-forming minerals are almost never abundant as rock-formers, but they are, just like quartz, very resistant and therefore their concentration in sand slowly rises as time goes by.

 First group contains such widespread minerals as feldspar (more than 50% of the Earth’s crust is composed of feldspars), pyroxene (11% of the crust), and amphibole (5%).
 They are all mineral groups with a varying chemical composition, unlike quartz, which is a single mineral with definite and very simple chemical composition (SiO2).
 These minerals, when attacked by weathering agents, relatively quickly disintegrate and they mostly become particles of clay.
 If we imagine granite, a typical and widespread igneous rock, roughly one third of it is composed of quartz and two thirds is feldspar.
 When granite disintegrates, quartz becomes sand grains and feldspars are turned to clay.
 That is the very reason why we have so much of these two sediments and their usually unpleasant mixture with water which we call mud.

 Second group consists of sand minerals that are quite unimportant in rocks but remain in sand fraction for a very long time.
 Such minerals are for example zircon, tourmaline and rutile.
-The list of some pretty common sand-forming minerals is something like this: olivine (least resistant), pyroxene, andalusite, sillimanite, amphibole, epidote, sphene (titanite), kyanite, staurolite, chlorite, spinel, garnet, apatite, rutile, tourmaline, zircon.
-Olivine disintegrates so quickly that we don’t know consolidated sediments older than Quaternary (last few million years) that contains it, while zircon grains are the oldest minerals ever found on Earth.
+Here are some sand-forming minerals: olivine (least resistant), pyroxene, andalusite, sillimanite, amphibole, epidote, sphene (titanite), kyanite, staurolite, chlorite, spinel, garnet, apatite, rutile, tourmaline, zircon.
+Olivine disintegrates so quickly that we don’t know consolidated sediments older than Quaternary (last few million years) that contain it while zircon grains are the oldest minerals ever found on Earth.
 Some are almost as old as the Earth itself.

 Heavy mineral sand from Sri Lanka which contains lots of different minerals.
 Width of view 20 mm.

-This sand sample is composed of volcanic glass from Punalu’u Beach, Hawaii.
+This sand sample is composed of volcanic glass (rock fragments) from Punalu’u Beach, Hawaii.
 Width of view 20 mm.

 Coral sand from Bermuda.
 Pink fragments belong to foraminifera.
 Corals are light-colored.
 There are also some molluscs and even echinoids (sea urchin spine in the lower left).
 Width of view 32 mm.